lignumsystem/lignum-core/README.md

 [MacPorts](https://www.macports.org).

 ### Xcode
-Xcode is the integrated development environment (IDE) for macOS.
+Xcode is the integrated development environment (IDE) for macOS and provides C++ toolchain.
 Download and install Xcode from App Store.
 Install also command line tools:

 	sudo xcode-select --install

+Xcode is also a mandatory dependency for the MacPorts system.

 ### MacPorts
 Install from [MacPorts](https://www.macports.org) website.
 Once installed